bpadair32/adair-tech/pages/about.md

 ---
 ## About Me

-### IT Professional, Cloud Enthusiast
+### Hey there! 👋

-Hi!
-I'm Brad Adair, an IT professional with over 20 years of experience in the industry.
-Throughout my career, I've had the opportunity to work in a variety of roles, from hands-on systems administration to leading IT teams.
-My passion lies in the ever-evolving world of cloud technologies, and I'm always seeking opportunities to expand my knowledge and expertise.
+I'm Brad, a tech enthusiast with over two decades in the IT world.
+Throughout my journey, I've worn many hats - from hands-on systems administrator to leading IT teams.
+These days, I'm particularly fascinated by cloud technologies, which keep me constantly learning and exploring new possibilities.

-Outside of work, I'm a devoted husband and fatherof three.
-When I have free time, you'll likely find me geeking out over the latest tech, passionately debating politics, or cheering on my favorite football, hockey, and Formula 1 teams.
+When I'm not immersed in tech, I'm a proud husband and dad to three amazing kids who keep me on my toes.
+In those rare moments of downtime, you'll likely find me geeking out over the latest gadgets, diving into spirited political discussions, or shouting at the TV during football and hockey games.
+I'm also that person who wakes up at ridiculous hours to watch Formula 1 races live.

-## About This Site
+## Why This Site Exists

-After going back and forth many times over the years with whether or not it was worth the effort to maintain my own site, I have come to the conclusion that it is.
-It is the one constant way for someone to share their thoughts, opinions, ideas, and more, without worrying about whether the platform it is being posted on is going to exist in a couple of years, or if it is going to be the kind of place that you want to visit in a few years.
-Social media seemed like the answer in the past, but as we have seen recently, that can change quickly.
-This is my space that I own and control.
-You will mostly find posts about tech stuff here, but there will likely be occassional political and sports posts thrown in from time to time.
+After years of flip-flopping about whether maintaining a personal site was worth the effort, I finally decided: absolutely yes.

+In a world where platforms come and go (and sometimes dramatically change overnight), having your own little corner of the internet feels increasingly important.
+This space is entirely mine - no algorithm changes, no policy updates, no sudden platform collapses to worry about.

+While you'll mostly find tech-related content here (it's what I do, after all), don't be surprised if the occasional sports rant or political reflection sneaks in.
+Consider this my digital living room - mostly organized but with a few personal touches that make it uniquely mine.

+Thanks for stopping by!